Direct-to-consumer automobile selling in the United States: Rivian

 Rivian sued the Ohio Bureau of Motor Vehicles in August 2025, claiming that the state's car franchise law, which allows only Tesla to sell directly, is anti-consumer.
 In 2022, Rivian and Lucid Motors won a lawsuit in Illinois and were granted dealer licenses.
 Rivian has also lobbied Washington lawmakers to change the state's franchise law which also exempts only Tesla.

 Involving manufacturers with franchised dealers

 Sony Honda Mobility

-Sony Honda Mobility, a joint venture between Sony and Honda established in 2022, plans to sell vehicles directly to consumers, rather than through franchised dealers.
-In August 2025, after the company began taking reservations for the Afeela 1 sedan, the California New Car Dealers Association filed a lawsuit against Sony Honda Mobility and Honda on behalf of Honda and Acura dealers in the state, alleging that the company's plan for direct sales violates state law prohibiting automakers from competing with their franchised dealers by selling to customers directly.
+Sony Honda Mobility, a joint venture between Sony and Honda established in 2022, planned to sell vehicles directly to consumers, rather than through franchised dealers.
+In August 2025, after the company began taking reservations for the Afeela 1 sedan, the California New Car Dealers Association filed a lawsuit against Sony Honda Mobility and Honda on behalf of Honda and Acura dealers in the state, alleging that the company's plan for direct sales violated state law prohibiting automakers from competing with their franchised dealers by selling to customers directly.
+The company's planned vehicles were cancelled in 2026 before being delivered to any customers.